8 Questions to Ask Before Buying Pet Insurance in 2026

 Like the Hartville Pet Insurance Group, this plan allows for adjustments to premiums and reimbursement levels to fit the consumer’s budget.

+Not sure how to choose the right pet insurance for your dog or cat?
 Most pet owners will likely want an accident and illness plan, rather than an accident-only plan.
 Whatever plan you choose, choosing types of pet insurance coverage that cover more than just wellness visits and vaccinations is in your best interest.

 Pet Insurance Coverage Breakdown